SiteSyncDevs/sitesyncdevs.github.io/docs/installation/sitesync/perspective.md

+SiteSync's UI runs on Ignition's Perspective, which allows for reactive screens and the use of mobile applications.

-Instructions here to install SiteSync LoRaWAN module
+Instructions here to install SiteSync LoRaWAN module's UI

 1. From the Ignition Gateway GUI, navigate to `Config > Projects` using the navigation menu on the left
 ![Project Configuration](../../assets/projectconfiguration.png)